 monday.com was founded with the goal of creating a self-explanatory B2B product geared for direct marketing.
 When this episode’s guest Rotem Shay, Head of Performance Marketing, joined the company in 2014, their monthly budget was $30,000.
-January 2019’s marketing budget is 8 million, so they must be doing something right.
+Their latest marketing budget in 2020 is around 12 million, so they must be doing something right.

 Looking for Direction with Direct Marketing

 For growing companies, customer acquisition is one of their greatest expenses.
 If a company’s time to return on investment is two years, on their marketing, they might not survive the interim.
 If it takes two years to acquire the customers to cover an ad’s expense, it’s not only inefficient, but wasteful marketing will consume your company’s budget.
 How can B2B companies use direct marketing to acquire users in both a cost and time-efficient manner?